How to make web applications support multiple browser windows

 Even though we want users to open as few application windows as possible, the fact remains that many users will open the same application in multiple browser windows.

-Shared Web Apps supports running web applications in multiple browser windows.
+Shared Web Apps support running a web application across multiple browser windows.

-It has a unique Server thread to share the Shared Web Apps, whether it’s code sharing, local storage sharing, state sharing, and so on.
-No matter how many browser windows are opened, Shared Web Apps always has only one server app instance for multiple client apps sharing.
-We all know that DOM operations are expensive.
-In Shared Web Apps, the client app instance is only responsible for rendering, and except for state sync the client app will become very lightweight and almost all business logic will run in the server app.
+The model has one logical server thread that coordinates code sharing, local storage sharing, state sharing, and other shared resources.
+No matter how many browser windows are opened, there is only one server app instance shared by multiple client apps.
+DOM operations are expensive, so in Shared Web Apps the client app is responsible only for rendering and state synchronization.
+Almost all business logic runs in the server app.

-- The client app only renders UI, making better use of the device’s multiple cores to ensure that the client app is smooth
+• The client app only renders UI, making better use of the device’s multiple cores and improving responsiveness

 reactant-share - A framework for building Shared Web Apps